jacksonhturner/SanGro/README.md

 ## Quick start

-An example run of Sangro using Diptera COI sequences is provided in `sangro/example_run`.
+An example run of SanGro using Diptera COI sequences is provided in `sangro/example_run`.
 Sample sequences for this example are stored in `sangro/example_run/sequence_data`.

 This dataset is designed to test the monophyly of *Aedes*, *Anopheles*, and *Culex* within Culicidae using two Dixidae specimens as outgroup taxa.